Introduction

 Solar power has gained significant momentum in recent years, experiencing an average annual growth rate of 24% in the last decade.
 Due to government incentives, technological advancements, ever-increasing energy demand, and growing environmental concerns, schools, higher education institutions, and local governments across the United States are increasingly turning to solar.
 They are adopting this renewable energy source to cut energy costs, increase environmental stewardship, and provide learning opportunities for students and the community.

 Despite this growth, many misconceptions surround this renewable energy source, holding it back from even greater adoption.
-In this article, I’ll debunk the top solar misconceptions I hear to help public owners make informed decisions about their energy choices.
+In this article, I’ll debunk solar myths and misconceptions I hear to help public owners make informed decisions about their energy choices.

-It’s a common misconception that solar panels can power a building during an outage.
+It’s a common myth about solar that panels can power a building during an outage.
 The belief might arise from the assumption that since solar panels generate electricity from sunlight, they should continue to provide power even when the grid is down.

 However, some systems can store excess energy in batteries, allowing power to be used when the grid is down.
 These systems can provide backup power during outages.
 Still, building owners need to understand the distinctions and consider adding battery storage if they want backup power.